datascopeanalytics/golden-sixpacks/README.md

 [Fabric](http://fabric.readthedocs.org/en/latest/installation.html),
 and [fabtools](http://fabtools.readthedocs.org/en/latest/).

-* Change config.ini to have your project name (currently called fab-tools-start-kit).
-Only use letters, numbers, hyphens

 * From the command line, run `vagrant up`.
 This will create and power up a virtual machine